-8. Run the JadeScript::setup method and then use the inverse to navigate the objects in the JADE Object Inspector, to demonstrate that referential integrity is correct.
+8. Run the JadeScript::setup method and then use the inverse to navigate the objects in the Jade Object Inspector, to demonstrate that referential integrity is correct.

-- 9. Inspect the Company class in the JADE Object Inspector, by running the Company.inspect Workspace. - 10.
+- Inspect the Company class in the Jade Object Inspector, by running the code Company.inspect(); inside a Workspace. - 10.
 Select properties in the left pane of the inspector.
 Note that the type is PropertyNDict and that it contains allMyProducts. - 11.
 Double-click on properties and then double-click allMyProducts.